strategist922/CoreNeuron/README.md

 # Running tests

-Once you compile CoreNEURON, unit tests and ring test will be compile by if Boost is available.
+Once you compile CoreNEURON, unit tests and a ring test will be compiled if Boost is available.
 If you pass the path for Neurodamus channels, 10 cell tests will also be compile.
 You can run tests using

 ```bash